Solomon Souza

-Personal life and education
+Early and personal life

 Solomon Souza was born in London, and grew up in the neighbourhood of Hackney.
-His mother, British-Israeli painter Karen (Keren) Souza-Kohn, is one of the three daughters of a Goan artist F. N. Souza, and Czech Jewish actress Liselotte de Kristian (née Kohn).
-(His grandfather F. N. Souza's bestselling 1955 painting Birth depicts his grandmother Liselotte posing nude while pregnant with his mother Keren.)
+His mother, British-Israeli painter Karen (Keren) Souza-Kohn, is one of the three daughters of Indian Goan artist F. N. Souza, and Czech Jewish actress Liselotte Kristian (née Kohn).
+(His grandfather F. N. Souza's bestselling 1955 painting Birth depicts his grandmother Liselotte posing while pregnant with his mother Keren.)